cblanken/algorithm-archive/contents/plotting/plotting.md

 {% endmethod %}

 ### Two-dimensional image output
-In the case of two-dimensional image output, the data file be similar, but this time, each number will be separated by a tab for different column entries and a newline for rows, as shown here:
+In the case of two-dimensional image output, the data file will be similar, but this time, each number will be separated by a tab for different column entries and a newline for rows, as shown here:

 [import](data/2d_sample_low_res.dat)